Sage-Bionetworks/schematic/DOCUMENTATION.md

 # specify GC bucket provided by your DCC liaison
 bucket = client.get_bucket('hta-x')

-# prepare a location for the uploaded file (e.g. the dataset folder in your bucket)
+# prepare a location for the uploaded file (e.g. the dataset folder in the DCC provided bucket)
 blob = bucket.blob('hta-x-dataset/file1.txt')
 # upload the file to the bucket by specifying the path to the local file you want to upload
 blob.upload_from_filename('./file1.txt')